LucianoCirino/MHWI-LedgeLBG/README.md

 ‣ Multiple entries can have the same **Queue Hotkey**.
 As they are called, script will cycle through the assigned entries in the indexed order of the table.

-‣ A scripted ammo reaching zero is treated as equivalent as having reached its configured **Shot Limit**.
+‣ A scripted ammo reaching zero is treated as equivalent to having its configured **Shot Limit** reached.

 ‣ Commands to to swap into an ammo type that has no ammo will be ignored by the script.
 If multiple ammos are assigned a hotkey it will skip that entry in the script.

 ‣ During firing, the ammo wheel is cycled in order to keep it open.
-This is done because there is a huge startup delay for traversing through more than one entry in the ammo wheel if it was previously closed ; It takes 17ms to move one entry and ~350ms to begin moving it again.
-Once open however, it only takes N x 17ms to traverse to an ammo type, with N representing the number of swaps it takes to reach the ammo's destination.
+This is done because there is a huge startup delay for traversing through more than one entry in the ammo wheel at a time if it was previously closed ; It takes 17ms to move one entry and ~350ms to begin moving it again.
+Once open however, it only takes N x 17ms to traverse to any ammo type in your bag, with N representing shortest the number of swaps it takes to reach the desired ammo's destination.

+#### Example:
+  < WIP >

 ## Install
 To install, simply click [here](#).